 Threshold: To equal or exceed the 2009 six-year graduation rate of the peer group of institutions.

-Strategic Goal: To equal or exceed a six-year graduation rate of 78%.Six-Year Graduation Rate
+Strategic Goal: To equal or exceed a six-year graduation rate of 70%.Six-Year Graduation Rate

-Cohort Years LaGrange College NCH 6-year Graduation Threshold: Peer Group NCH 6-year Graduation Rate 2009 - 2011 73% 60% 2010 - 2012 73% 60% 2011 - 2013 69% 60% 2012 - 2014 67% 60% 2013 - 2015 66% 60% Source: National Clearinghouse and SACSCOC Research Data The threshold is reasonable because the peer group used in the comparison is a comprehensive group to which LaGrange College belongs.
+Cohort Years LaGrange College NCH 6-year Graduation Rate Threshold: Peer Group NCH 6-year Graduation Rate 2011 - 2013 69% 60% 2012 - 2014 67% 60% 2013 - 2015 66% 60% 2014 - 2016 69% 60% 2015 - 2017 68% 60% Source: National Clearinghouse and SACSCOC Research Data The threshold is reasonable because the peer group used in the comparison is a comprehensive group to which LaGrange College belongs.
 According to SACSCOC research, the National Clearinghouse six-year graduation rate for the 2009 LaGrange College Cohort’s peer comparison group, made up of other independent colleges in Georgia, had a six-year graduation rate of 60.1%.
-Using NCH’s Degree Verify service, the three-year mean six-year rates for LaGrange College for 2009 – 2015 can be seen in the chart above.
+Using NCH’s Degree Verify service, the three-year mean six-year rates for LaGrange College for 2011 – 2017 can be seen in the chart above.

-Over the past four years, the LaGrange College three-year mean 6-year graduation rate has ranged from a low of 66% to a high of 73%.
+Over the past four years, the LaGrange College three-year mean 6-year graduation rate has ranged from a low of 66% to a high of 69%.
 All of these are higher than the peer group’s 2009 six-year rate of 60%.
 Therefore, the threshold has been met.
+However, the Strategic Plan’s Strong Performance of 70% has not been reached during any of the three-year periods.

 To help improve graduation rates and retention rates from LaGrange College, the College has adopted several strategies, which include items such as the following:

-- DropGuard Early Warning System – This system is designed to help alert appropriate individuals at the College of students when a student demonstrates a need for intervention.
+- J1 Retention System – This system is designed to help alert appropriate individuals at the College when students demonstrate a need for intervention.
 The intervention needed depends on the type of data that gets entered into the system (academic, behavior, etc.).

 -